codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     .value_of::<String>("path")?
     .is_none());
 ```
-Now we are adding a new param into the args map, notice that we have not given any value to the parameter.
+Now we are adding a new parameter into the args map.
+Notice that we have not given any value to the parameter.
 So the value should be none.
-We are assertting that the none is returned or not and hence our assertion is true.
+We are asserting that none is returned whether it is true or not.
+Hence, our assertion is true.

-All our assertions are true and their the test arg parser successfully quts and return `OK(())`
+All our assertions are true, and the test arg parser successfully quits and returns OK(()).